-While on a South Seas trip, a professor falls in love with marries an exotic native woman.
+While on a South Seas trip, a professor falls in love and marries an exotic native woman.
 What he doesn't know is that she was raised by superstitious natives who believe her to be some ...

 Lon Chaney Jr.,

-While on a South Seas trip, a professor falls in love with marries an exotic native woman.
+While on a South Seas trip, a professor falls in love and marries an exotic native woman.
 What he doesn't know is that she was raised by superstitious natives who believe her to be some kind of supernatural being.
 Written by

 8 of 9 people found this review helpful.